You're one step away from seeing

 - Adjustments - Employers should ensure that workers can easily adjust their DSE workstations to suit their individual needs and preferences.

-- Record-Keeping - Employers may be required to keep records of DSE assessments and any actions taken to address identified issues.
+- Record-keeping - Employers may be required to keep records of DSE assessments and any actions taken to address identified issues.

-- Equipment Provision - For employees working from home, employers may be required to provide equipment, such as ergonomic chairs or keyboards, to ensure their health and safety.
+- Equipment provision - Employers may be required to provide equipment, such as ergonomic chairs or keyboards, to employees working from home to ensure their health and safety.

 The Duties of